awsdocs/amazon-route53-docs/doc_source/health-checks-creating-values.md

 1. Choose **create**\.
 The CloudWatch console appears in a new browser tab\.

-1. Type the applicable values\.
+1. Enter the applicable values\.
 For more information, see [Create or Edit a CloudWatch Alarm](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/ConsoleAlarms.html) in the *Amazon CloudWatch User Guide*\.

 1. Return to the browser tab that the Route 53 console appears in\.